Carshalton Athletic F.C.: Carshalton Athletic Ladies

 Carshalton Athletic Ladies was formed in 2011 and has since expanded to now include a reserve team, plus several girls' teams ranging from under 10s to under 16s.
 The long-term aims include bringing players through the Girls set-up into the Ladies section, utilising the Carshalton Athletic FC Girls Football Academy in place at Stanley Park High School, Carshalton.

 The Ladies' first team play their home matches at Colston Avenue sharing the same pitch as the men's first team.
-They are managed by Harrison Williams, with Paul Williams and Joanna Goodwin, appointed Assistant Manager and Coach respectively for the 2017/18 season.
+They are managed by Harrison Williams, with Paul Williams and Joanna Goodwin, appointed Assistant Manager and Coach respectively for the 2017–18 season.

 The First Team play in the London and South East Regional Women's League, Premier Division.
-Recent triumphs include the First Team winning the John Greenacre Memorial Trophy in the 2012/13 season, having won the Ladies' first trophy within two-years of its existence.
+Recent triumphs include the First Team winning the John Greenacre Memorial Trophy in the 2012–13 season, having won the Ladies' first trophy within two-years of its existence.
 In the same season the First Team finished runners-up in the London and South East Regional Women's League, Division One (London).

 Carshalton Athletic Pan Disability squad

 Carshalton Athletic Pan Disability Squad was formed as a joint venture between the club and the Surrey FA in 2013.
 Free 1hr coaching sessions were held in Brookfield park by Lee Atkinson (the club's Development & Disability coach) for a 10-week period offering football to Adults (16+) with Learning Disabilities.
 The number of attendees grew each week and at the end of the 10-week period training continued with what was now a 'squad' of players.
-The squad is still managed by Lee and currently has 18 players fielding 2 teams that both play in the Surrey Football For All Premier League with teams such as Chelsea, Fulham and Hampton & Richmond.
+The squad currently has 18 players fielding 2 teams that both play in the Surrey Football For All Premier League with teams such as Chelsea, Fulham and Hampton & Richmond.

 Two players have trialled for the England u19s LD Squad and, one went on to play at the Chelsea Cerebral Palsy CoE.

-The team have experienced both league and cup success coming 3rd in the Premier League in their very first season despite entering halfway through the season.
-And, then winning the Premier League in both 2014/15 & 2015/16 seasons.
-Their cup success saw them make it to the semi-final of the Ryman Disability Cup and won a 3rd-place winners medal in the Regional Disability Cup both in the 2014/15 season.
-The teams currently sit 2nd and 3rd in the 2016/17 Premier League.
+The team have experienced both league and cup success coming 3rd in the Premier League in their first season despite entering halfway through the season.
+And, then winning the Premier League in both the 2014–15 and 2015–16 seasons.
+Their cup success saw them make it to the semi-final of the Ryman Disability Cup and won a 3rd-place winners medal in the Regional Disability Cup both in the 2014–15 season.